 Language and History

 Tuscany is named for the Etruscans, who predated the Romans and cultivated grapes as early as the 7th century BCE.
 We are eager to share what we have learned about this area’s ancient history as well as the intense and not-altogether-resolved medieval city-state rivalries, Renaissance art and literature and the unification of Italy in the 19th century.
 The beautiful Italian language was a critical part of unifying Italy and learning about language in Italy is as interesting as learning to speak the language.
 Francesca speaks Italian and will teach you courtesy phrases and how to order coffee but if you like, as a retired World Languages teacher, she can hold daily Italian language lessons... by the pool ...with a glass of wine.

 Our week in Chianti is dedicated to getting to know this unique area and its people.
 What better window into a culture than its kitchen table?
 Tuscan cuisine is as honest and down to earth as its people.
 Roasted and grilled meats, fresh vegetables, soups, and pastas are elevated by the sublime addition of the local olive oil.
-Francesca has been cooking this food since she was a kid and still enjoys learning the favorite hyper-local adaptations of local cooks and especialy being able to use the real, local ingredients.
+Francesca has been cooking this food since she was a kid and still enjoys learning the favorite hyper-local adaptations of local cooks and she especially loves being able to use the local varieties of vegetables, grains and meats.
 Every day you are invited to join her and Tom in one or both of our large country kitchens as we prepare the to spend the evening at the table just like our neighbors are doing!